Phase module

 arable area accounted for in the yield (it is the same as accounting for it at the end ie yield x 0.8 / threshold x cost == yield / threshold x cost x 0.8)

 Calculates the biomass for each rotation.
-Accounting for LMU, arable area and frost.
+Accounting for LMU and arable area.

 To extrapolate the inputs from the base LMU to the other LMUs an LMU adjustment factor is applied which determines the yield on each other LMU as a proportion of the base LMU.
 The LMU adjustment factor accounts for the variation in yield on different LMUs when management is the same.